The 2009 Bennington, Vermont, Moosefest

 Content is from the site's 2009 archived pages.

 Several sightings of albino moose have been taking place from Montana to Wisconsin and New Hampshire and these recent sightings have Bennington Vermont residents excited as Moosefest 2009 approaches.

 When we lived in New Hampshire, this festival was one of my family's favorite.
 Having moved to the "Big Apple", we made the pilgrimage back each year that it is held.
 FYI: 2009 was the last festival.
-However vistors can still see plenty of painted moose around Bennington.
+However visitors can still see plenty of painted moose around Bennington.
 On our return from a fun weekend visiting friends and sighting colorful moose, we discovered soggy rugs and wet floors and ceilings in our apartment.
-The upstairs neighbor had once again left the faucets on while running a bath and then forgottan about it.
+The upstairs neighbor had once again left the faucets on while running a bath and then forgotten about it.
 As frustrating and inconvenient that this was, we fortunately already had a carpet cleaners Brooklyn based company we could call.
-The first time this water mess had occured I did a frantic search online for Brooklyn based carpet cleaners and discovered Sunlight Fine Rug Care.
+The first time this water mess had occurred I did a frantic search online for Brooklyn based carpet cleaners and discovered Sunlight Fine Rug Care.
 They did a terrific job dealing with our rugs.
 This will be the third time we have needed them.
-Although my neigbhors insurance pays for the clean up, it is really an inconvenience.
+Although my neighbors insurance pays for the clean up, it is really an inconvenience.
 And she needs to come up with preventative measures so it doesn't happen again.

 Let's all keep our eyes and camera's peeled.
 If the albino moose are bringing their families to Moosefest 2009, this year will be unprecedented with their arrival!

 Moosefest 2009 proceeds will support Big Brothers/Big Sisters, Bennington Free Library, Young Professionals & Bennington Center for the Arts.